Sebastianhju/Runeterra-5e/2.0/Rares.md

 **Health**: You gain additional maximum hit points equal to your level

 **Unmake**: As an action you can spend a charge to unmake the foes surrounding you.
-All enemies within 15 feet of you must succeed a wisdom saving throw against your intimidation check.
+All enemies within 15 feet of you must succeed a wisdom saving throw dc equals 9 plus twice your proficiency bonus.
 On a failure they are frightened of you for a minute, while frightened in this way they have disadvantage on all saving throws as long as they can see you.

 ---